scanamo/scanamo/README.md

 Usage
 -----

-If used the Java SDK to access Dynamo, the most familiar way to use Scanamo is via the [Scanamo](http://guardian.github.io/scanamo/latest/api/#com.gu.scanamo.Scanamo$)
+If you've used the Java SDK to access Dynamo, the most familiar way to use Scanamo is via the [Scanamo](http://guardian.github.io/scanamo/latest/api/#com.gu.scanamo.Scanamo$)
 object: